Cheapest Airport Transfer Options for Auckland Airport

 Auckland Airport transfer by shuttle bus

 Although there are numerous airport shuttles for certain hotels in Auckland, it is not very likely that backpackers will be taking those!
 There is, however, the Super Shuttle, which is an airport-to-door/door-to-airport service.
 This may be worth considering if you are travelling as a group, as the shuttle price per person decreases the more people you buy the service with.
+For example, a solo passenger would pay around NZ$25 to get from Auckland Airport to Auckland Central, while a group of four passengers travelling together would pay around NZ$55 total for the same trip.

-Additionally, you may want to take the shuttle if you are going to a stop that is not on the SkyBus route.
+You may want to take the shuttle if you are going to a stop that is not on the SkyBus route.
 Plus, you won’t have to drag your bags to a bus stop, as they can pick you up from your hostel doorstep.

 On the downside, your journey time could be longer than if you were taking a taxi if there are more passengers in the shuttle with you, which is very often the case.